Homepage of the site 'What to do with your life?'

 How reliable and effective are good practices?

-In general, and in particular in the field of management, good practices are based on dogmas, not demonstrated, aimed at preserving and favoring the haves, who are generally out of production, and making the left behind, who are
+In general, and in particular in the field of management, good practices are based on dogmas, not demonstrated, aimed at preserving and favoring the well-off, who are generally out of production, and making docile and passive those left behind, who are generally the operational ones.
+At this level, the correspondence between management and clergy is striking.

-Conversely, in rare fields such as modern medicine, good practices are rigorously validated, and aim to guarantee quality practice by opposing the individual initiatives of original practitioners who are not very rigorous, or who are too ambitious.
+Conversely, in rare fields such as modern medicine, good practices are rigorously validated, and aim to guarantee quality practice by opposing the individual initiatives of original and non-rigorous, or overly ambitious, practitioners.

 Who promotes new best practices?

-Mainly people who belong to, or wish to bring out, a new clergy!
+Mainly people who belong to, or wish to bring about, a new clergy!
+There are consultants supported by laid-off people who see it as a convenient opportunity to find a comfortable career.

 Why do the majority of individuals agree with not questioning good practices?